windhamdavid/til/docs/host/Siege-sproxy.md

+# Siege Sproxy

 ####[Siege - https://www.joedog.org/siege-home/](https://www.joedog.org/siege-home/)
 ####[Sproxy - https://www.joedog.org/sproxy-home/](https://www.joedog.org/sproxy-home/)

-# How to Benchmark a Website with Firefox, Siege, and Sproxy On Ubuntu 16.04
+## How to Benchmark a Website with Firefox, Siege, and Sproxy On Ubuntu 16.04
 [Source](https://www.digitalocean.com/community/tutorials/how-to-benchmark-a-website-with-firefox-siege-and-sproxy-on-ubuntu-16-04 "Permalink to How to Benchmark a Website with Firefox, Siege, and Sproxy On Ubuntu 16.04")

 ### Introduction